KernFerm/Tetris/README.md

    `pip install pygame` click enter)
      (you only have to do this once, with all pygames)

-use the `requirements install.bat` or theres `exe` both the same to install the requirements (you only have to do this once, with all pygames)
+use the `requirements install.bat`  to install the requirements (you only have to do this once, with all pygames)

 if you do not have pet python ,

-use the `python3.11 installer.bat` or theres `exe` both the same to install python 3.11.6 ( when installing python make sure to click `ADD TO PATH`) "if you already have python you dont need to install it"
+use the `python3.11 installer.bat`  to install python 3.11.6
+ ( when installing python make sure to click `ADD TO PATH`) "if you already have python you dont need to install it"